Let me invite you to the paradise island of Koh Lanta!

 Ok, I know.
 You don’t want to work on vacation.
 That’s totally fine.
 But if you’re a bit nomadic or need a few days to get some work out of the way, there’s no better place for it than Koh Lanta’s coworking space KoHub.

 There are many seating options in KoHub.
 Either you can stay cool in an air-conditioned room, or you can just sit outside on the porch with fans, which make the heat quite bearable.
-I sat at a nice desk outside and enjoyed watching monitor lizards and other creatures crawl by.
+For 2 weeks, I sat at a nice desk outside and enjoyed watching monitor lizards and other creatures crawl by.
 To be honest, I was never as productive as in KoHub!
+For me personally, working in KoHub was one of the top things to do in Koh Lanta.

 2. Go to the beach(es)!

-If you choose to stay around Long Beach, you’re going to have one loooong beach for yourself!
+If you choose to stay around Long Beach (Phra Ae Beach), you’re going to have one loooong beach for yourself!
 However, the further south you go (on the western side), the more pristine the beaches will be.
+These are the real Koh Lanta highlights.

 This was Ao Mai Pai beach.
 You can just ride and stop whenever you see an enticing beach spot.
 Go explore and if you love it, stay for a while!
 It’s as easy as that.